 The tongue lies like hell but not the body.

-Japanese culture is something they will not get as it is engrained in the Japanese genetics.
+Japanese culture is something they will not get as it is ingrained in the Japanese genetics.
 This is the soul of all martial arts.
 Hopefully some will get it.